100% of Escaped Atlantic Salmon Sampled in Puget Sound Test Positive for

 Piscine Orthoreovirus (PRV)

-In February 2018, Wild Fish Conservancy Northwest announced test results from an independent laboratory at the University of Prince Edward Island.
-WFC contracted the lab to test 57 tissue samples taken from 19 farmed Atlantic salmon that escaped from a Cypress Island net pen in August 2017.
+In February 2018, Wild Fish Conservancy announced test results from an independent laboratory at the University of Prince Edward Island.
+WFC contracted the lab to test 57 tissue samples taken from 19 farmed Atlantic salmon that escaped as a result of the Cypress Island net pen collapse in August 2017.
 The 19 fish were donated to WFC by commercial, tribal, and recreational fishermen, and were caught in the Strait of Juan de Fuca, the site of the Cypress Island escape,and 50 miles upstream the Skagit River.

-When it comes to the impacts of PRV on wild salmon and steelhead, Washington state agencies need to take a measured and precautionary approach.
+When it comes to the impacts of PRV on the Northwest's wild fish, Washington state agencies need to take a measured and precautionary approach.
 In Puget Sound, wild Pacific salmon and steelhead find themselves at considerable risk, with several species endangered and many surviving at only a fraction of their historical abundance.
-Even a small amount of risk from the spread of PRV has the potential to bring about disastrous consequences to already imperiled wild salmon and steelhead.
+Even a small amount of risk from the spread of PRV has the potential to bring about disastrous consequences to already imperiled wild populations.
 Due to this concern, a measured and precautionary approach dictates that state agencies must err heavily on the side of caution.

 The burden of proof that PRV does not cause harm to wild fish does not rest on wild fish.
 The burden of proof, rather, lies squarely with the Atlantic salmon net pen industry and regulatory state agencies.